 We believe that future cash flows from operations will be sufficient to fund our currently anticipated working capital requirements.

-The Company expects to use future loans, if any, under the Credit Facility, for general corporate purposes and any strategic acquisitions.
+We expect to use future loans, if any, under the Credit Facility, for general corporate purposes and any strategic acquisitions.

 Operating Activities: